-Students enjoy learning from high-impact online videos, especially from content creators like Crash Course, Khan Academy, and Extra Credits, so I have been working on a History Resource Menu that treats the wide world of nerdy internet videos like a textbook.
-The spirit of this project is to organize helpful YouTube videos by region of the world, as well as the dates they cover.
-That way, the overwhelming sea of videos can be used strategically in the classroom.
-Below are the YouTube channels by original content creators that I have organized.
+Students enjoy learning from high-impact online videos, especially from original content creators like Crash Course, Khan Academy, and Extra Credits, so I have been working on a History Resource Menu that treats the vast world of nerdy internet videos like a catalog.
+The spirit of this project is to help students, as well as teachers, quickly find the right YouTube video for them.
+That way, the internet’s overwhelming sea of videos can be used strategically in the classroom.

 Workflow of Project

-Sorting through all the videos and finding meaningful ways to categorize them takes a great deal of time.
+Sorting through all the videos and finding meaningful ways to catalog them takes a great deal of time; however, it has been a rewarding experience where I have learned a lot.
 Here is my approach to handling the workflow.